It\^o Stochastic differentials: Financial applications

-are the instantaneous portfolios at time $t$.
-The set of all instantaneous portfolios at time $t$ will be denoted by $\mathcal{P}_t$. \end{definition}

-As the inner product is bilinear, it is straightforward to check that the set of all instantaneous-portfolios at time $t$ forms linear space.
+We denote the set of all instantaneous portfolios at time $t$ by $\mathcal{P}_t$. \end{definition} As the inner product is bilinear, it is straightforward to check that the set of all instantaneous-portfolios at time $t$ forms linear space.
 Furthermore, this space has co-dimension $1$ with the space $\mathcal{F}_t\times \mathds{D}^\text{It\^o}_t(L^2)$.

 \begin{lemma} $(\mathcal{P}_t,+)$ is an $\mathcal{F}_t$-module where addition and $\mathcal{F}_t$-multiplication are defined component-wise. \end{lemma}